-In order to perfect the transfer of title, a conveyance must be registered in the Land Register, and such conveyance must include certain information, such as the purchase price, date of completion, etc. The registration of title is merely an act of protection and not a validity requirement.
+In order to perfect the transfer of title, a conveyance must be registered in the Land Register, and such conveyance must include certain information, such as the purchase price, date of completion, etc. The registration of title is merely an act of protection and not a validity requirement, however, it is a customary act when acquiring real estate as an asset deal.